 Keeping an eye on trucks is literally what he does here, so I reckon he knows what he’s talking about.
-The passage is promising to be difficult, but I keep my hopes up, waiving a thumb at the rare Landrover passing by, and even at a random shepherd jogging by on his horse.
+The passage to the Pamirs is promising to be difficult, but I keep my hopes up, waiving a thumb at the rare Landrover passing by, and even at a random shepherd jogging by on his horse.
 1.5 hours later I get a lucky lift in the car of one of the border guards heading to work.
 While we’re going south by an old, cracked but arrow-straight road, he tells me we could observe Lenin Peak from where we are, but unfortunately, it’s obscured by the clouds.

 Soon we arrive at the border post and part our ways.
 Passing the customs is a breeze, guards are friendly and polite, and soon they open the gates and tell me that beyond lies the neutral strip of land of about 18 km until the next border post that belongs to Tajikistan.

 “Beware of wolves”, says the guard, closing the gates after me, “they’re vicious beasts, sometimes coming very close to our fences”

 Eighteen km is not a walking distance in the afternoon with 30 kg backpack on the shoulders, so I keep doing what I do in these cases – trying to hitch a ride.
 I’ve been doing just that for the rest of the day, waiting on the side of the road, occasionally doing squats and pushups on the pavement to warm myself up as it was getting colder and colder.
 The only cars passing there were tightly-packed cargo taxis full of locals, who were visibly surprised to see a man with a weird hat and a humongous backpack all alone in the middle of nowhere.
 There were just two of them that day and both were heading in the other direction, so no lift for me.